 Give Your Dog A Bone by Dr. Ian Billinghurst

 “Give Your Dog A Bone” is the first book from one of the pioneers of the modern raw diet, Dr. Billinghurst.
 This one is chock-full of interesting and useful info about why a raw diet is beneficial and the problems that have been caused by feeding dogs with commercial diets.
 I personally start to lose him when it comes down to exactly WHAT to feed, but it’s definitely a must-read for those new to the world of raw feeding if for nothing else a wider perspective on different ways of providing a raw diet.
+Note that Dr. Billinghurst’s recommendations of the 90’s and Dr. Billinghurst’s current approach to food and feeding are quite different.
+I find a lot of value in this first book, but would advise caution when seeing the Billinghurst name attached to other publications.

 Grow Your Pups With Bones by Dr. Ian Billinghurst

 This book is a companion piece to “Give Your Dog A Bone” and approaches the subject of raw feeding from the perspective of breeding and feeding puppies.
 Not just for breeders, this book is a good one for anyone who is feeding or will be feeding a puppy, or anyone wanting to learn all they can about raw feeding and health.
+Same caveat applies as with “GYDAB” above.

 Canine Nutrigenomics by W. Jean Dodds, DVM